Digestive Issues and Loose Stools After Acne Antibiotics

 Hello again,

-I am facing some problem and thought I check if anyone here could have faced similar issues.
+I am facing some problems and thought I would check if anyone here could have faced similar issues.

 Is there anyone here who has faced similar issues?
 I am worried.
-Any lead/advice is appreciated.
+Any lead or advice is appreciated.

 Justbreathe